Manas-arumalla/drone-landing-moving-platform/README.md

 - 🌊 **Real maritime fidelity** — 6-DOF seakeeping ship decks driven by **JONSWAP / Pierson–Moskowitz wave spectra + RAOs**, plus a ship **air-wake (burble)** turbulence field, the dominant real shipboard-landing disturbance.
 - 🧠 **Modern learning + classical guarantees side by side** — residual PPO (and recurrent LSTM-PPO) that *beats* a strong classical baseline on the hard regime, alongside **Hamilton–Jacobi reachability** and **control-barrier-function** safety shields with provable certificates.
 - 🐝 **A decentralized multi-drone swarm** (separate module) — N drones recovering onto K moving decks with consensus estimation, a non-bypassable CBF safety filter, a permutation-invariant GNN policy, and cooperative perception.
-- 🔬 **No cheating, and no hiding the failures** — the deployable stack uses only sensor-derived state, and every result (including the ones that *don't* work, like full rotor-out recovery) is reported as measured.
+- 🔬 **No hiding the failures** — the deployable stack uses only sensor-derived state, and every result (including the ones that *don't* work, like full rotor-out recovery) is reported as measured.

 > Numbers below come from the reproducible benchmark in [`docs/BENCHMARK.md`](docs/BENCHMARK.md).
 Known limitations and negative results are documented in [`docs/RESULTS.md`](docs/RESULTS.md).